-Band Sealers:
+Band Sealers

-Band SealerBand sealers have two bands (belts), typically infused with PTFE to prevent sticking, that hold the top of the bag and carry it between heating elements that seal the bag closed.
+Band sealers consist of two different bands – or belts – typically infused with PTFE, which helps to prevent sticking.
+These bands hold the top of the bag and carry it between heating elements to seal the bag closed.
 Band sealers are the best choice for high-volume sealing applications.

 Inpak Systems offers handheld, table top, and free-standing commercial band sealers.
 Band sealers can be operated in a horizontal, tilted, or vertical position.
 The vertical position is used if the product can flow out of the bag (i.e. powders, liquids) and the horizontal position is used when the bag can be laid on its side.
 Depending on the type of bag, industrial band sealers can produce seals from 1/8” to 1/4″ wide at rates up to 50 feet/minute.